junxit/us-congress-bills-110/metadata.md

 - 2007-03-06 — Introduced in Senate
 - 2007-03-06 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S2723)
 - 2007-03-06 — Sponsor introductory remarks on measure.
 (CR S2723)
+- 2007-03-15 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-03-15 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-15 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 81.